 In Georgia, a will is a legal document in which you set forth the manner in which you desire your estate to be distributed upon your death.
 For example, you can identify your beneficiaries and state what items of your estate you would like each beneficiary to receive.
 If you die without a will in Georgia, the Georgia laws of intestate (to die without leaving a will) will control the manner in which your property will be distributed.

-Our estate attorneys handle all legal matters pertaining to wills, including the following:
+Our estate attorneys handle all legal matters pertaining to wills and probate, including the following:

 - Drafting wills